 I often call this time of year “fun with flowers” since I am always gifted with beautiful bouquets on Mother’s Day and my birthday.
 Yellow blossoms…my favorite flower color…are usually in the mix.

 This year was no exception.
 A bouquet of tulips arrived from my son…and I had a great adventure yesterday chasing the sun as it crept around the room streaming through the windows in our corner condo unit.
 I moved the vase from window to window as the afternoon wore on.
 Crouching…bending…balancing…catching the light from as many angles as I could.

 Fifty four shots later, I happened to glance at the clock…oh wait I should make dinner....

 Here are a few samples from “Fun with Flowers 2020″…

-I captured this next shot crouched on the floor looking up.
+I captured another shot crouched on the floor looking up.
 Unfortunately it also included the corner of the window…

 I still wanted to salvage the image, but obviously without the distraction of the window frame in the corner.

 Cropping proved to be more of a challenge than usual.